 This can help you to appeal to your customers by allowing you to send the right marketing messages at the right time, to make the biggest difference in your customer's behavior.

-Primary vs secondary research
+Primary vs. secondary research in customer market research

-There are two forms of data PMMs can collect when researching: primary and secondary.
+There are two forms of data PMMs can collect when researching: Primary and secondary.

 Primary information is collected yourself or by a specialist who has been hired to collect the data on your behalf.